The history of women and credit cards

 “From everyday purchases to major investment decisions that build wealth, more women today have become primary or joint financial decision-makers,” says Phillips.
 “It’s an important shift for banks and other financial institutions to recognize so we can collectively sharpen the focus on the financial needs of women.”

-Clearly the final chapter in the book of women and credit history has not yet been written.
-Crucial advances toward equality have been made, so now it’s time to make sure everyone—including industry leaders, legislators and credit cardholders—are all on the same page.
+Clearly the final chapter in the book of women and credit history has not yet been written, despite crucial advances toward equality.
+Now, it’s time to make sure everyone — including industry leaders, legislators and credit cardholders — are all on the same page.